mit-ccc/twclient/README.rst

 profile in your `.twclientrc` file (or whatever other file you specify), so there's no need to type the database details repeatedly.

-a sqlalchemy connection url, which can be sqlite (as here) for a zero-configuration setup, and can also be something like "postgresql:///" to use a traditional full-fledged database you've set up separately.

 First, you can specify the DB with a sqlalchemy connection URL:

 .. code-block:: bash